EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 Modify  | 1.8581     | 1.8581     | 1.8581     |   0.0 |  0.94
 Other   |            | 0.139      |            |       |  0.07
 ```

-This output can provide us with a lot of valuable information about where our simulation is taking a long time, and can help us assess where we can save time.
-In general, when running a new simulation on a multi-core system, three of these values are worth particular attention (though all will tell you where your system is spending most of its time):

-  - `Pair` indicates how much time is spent calculating pairwise particle interactions.
-    Ideally, when running a sensible system in a sensible fashion, timings will be dominated by this.
+There are 8 possible MPI tasks in this breakdown:

+ - `Pair` refers to non-bonded force computations.
+ - `Bond` includes all bonded interactions, (so angles, dihedrals, and impropers).
+ - `Kspace` relates to long-range interactions (Ewald, PPPM or MSM).
-  - `Neigh` will let you know how much time is being spent building up neighbour lists.
+ - `Neigh` is the construction of neighbour lists.
-    As a rule of thumb, this should be in the 10-30% region.
-  - `Kspace` will let you know how much time is being spent calculating long-ranged interactions.
-    Like with `Neigh`, this should be in the 10-30% range.
-  - `Comm` lets you know how much time is spent in communication between cores.
+ - `Comm` is inter-processor communication (AKA, parallelisation overhead).
+ - `Output` is the writing of files (log and dump files).
+ - `Modify` is the fixes and computes invoked by fixes.
+ - `Other` is everything else.

+Each category shows a breakdown of the least, average, and most amount of wall
+time any processor spent on each category -- large variability in this
+(calculated as `%varavg`) indicates a load imbalance (which can be caused by the
+atom distribution between processors not being optimal).
+The final column,
+`%total`, is the percentage of the loop time spent in the category.

+> ## A rule-of-thumb for %total on each category
+>   - `Pair`: as much as possible.
+>   - `Neigh`: 10% to 30%.
+>   - `Kspace`: 10% to 30%.
+>   - `Comm`: as little as possible.
+If it's growing large, it's a clear sign
-    This should never dominate simulation times and, if it does, this is the most obvious sign that too many computational recources are being assigned to run the simulation.
+> that too many computational resources are being assigned to a simulation.
+{: .callout}

 In the example above, we notice that the majority of the time is spent in the `Neigh` section -- e.g. a lot of time is spent calculating neighbour lists.
 Neighbour lists are a common method for speeding up simulations with short-ranged particle-particle interactions.
-Most interactions are based on interparticle distance and traditionally the distance between every particle and every other particle would need to be calculated every timestep (this is an O(N^2) calculation!).
+Most interactions are based on inter-particle distance and traditionally the distance between every particle and every other particle would need to be calculated every timestep (this is an O(N²) calculation!).
 Neighbour lists are a way to reduce this to an ~O(N) calculation for truncated short-ranged interactions.
 Instead of considering all interactions between every particle in a system, you can generate a list of all particles within the truncation cutoff plus a little bit more.
 Depending on the size of that "little bit more" and the details of your system, you can work out how quickly a particle that is not in this list can move to be within the short-ranged interaction cutoff.
 With this time, you can work out how frequently you need to update this list.

 {% include figure.html url="" max-width="80%" file="/fig/2_performance/neigh_list.jpg" alt="Neighbour lists explained" %}

-Doing this reduces the number of times that all interparticle distances need to be calculated:
+Doing this reduces the number of times that all inter-particle distances need to be calculated:
-every few timestep, the interparticle distances for all particle pairs are calculated to generate the neighbour list for each particle; and in the interim, only the interparticle distances for particles within a neighbour list need be calculated (as this is a much smaller proportion of the full system, this greatly reduces the total number of calculations).
+every few timestep, the inter-particle distances for all particle pairs are calculated to generate the neighbour list for each particle; and in the interim, only the inter-particle distances for particles within a neighbour list need be calculated (as this is a much smaller proportion of the full system, this greatly reduces the total number of calculations).

 If we dig a bit deeper into our `in.ethanol` LAMMPS input file, we will notice the following lines: